jamesvdinh/deepast/scrollprize.org/docs/26_grandprize.md

   <figcaption className="mt-[-6px]">The models use small input/output windows.
 In some cases, the output is even only binary (“ink” vs “no ink”), as shown in this animation.
 This makes it extremely unlikely for the model to hallucinate shapes that look like letters.</figcaption>
 </figure>

-## How does the unrolling work?
+## How does the unwrapping work?

 <div>Roughly, virtual unwrapping works in <a href="tutorial">three steps:</a></div>

 1. **Scanning:** creating a 3D scan of a scroll or fragment using X-ray tomography.
-2. **Segmentation:** tracing the crumpled layers of the rolled papyrus in the 3D scan and then unrolling, or flattening, them.
+2. **Segmentation:** tracing the crumpled layers of the rolled papyrus in the 3D scan and then unwrapping, or flattening, them.
 3. **Ink Detection:** identifying the inked regions in the flattened segments using a machine learning model.

 These scrolls were scanned at Diamond Light Source, a particle accelerator near Oxford, England.
 The facility produces a parallel beam of X-rays at high flux, allowing for fast, accurate, and high-resolution imaging.
 The X-ray photos are turned into a 3D volume of voxels using tomographic reconstruction algorithms, resulting in a stack of slice images.